AVEVA/sample-adh-data_retrieval-power_query_m/README.md

 ### Prerequisites

-- Register a Client Credential client in OCS.
+- Register a Client Credential client in ADH.
 - Replace the placeholders in the `appsettings.json` as mentioned above.

 ### Using Power BI